Semantic conventions for CICD metrics

 ValueDescriptionStability

-executingThe executing state spans the execution of any run tasks (eg. build, test).Experimental
+executingThe executing state spans the execution of any run tasks (eg. build, test).Development

-finalizingThe finalizing state spans from when the run has finished executing (eg. cleanup of run resources).Experimental
+finalizingThe finalizing state spans from when the run has finished executing (eg. cleanup of run resources).Development

-pendingThe run pending state spans from the event triggering the pipeline run until the execution of the run starts (eg. time spent in a queue, provisioning agents, creating run resources).Experimental
+pendingThe run pending state spans from the event triggering the pipeline run until the execution of the run starts (eg. time spent in a queue, provisioning agents, creating run resources).Development

 error.type has the following list of well-known values.
 If one of them applies, then the respective value MUST be used; otherwise, a custom value MAY be used.